RobbieW69/Homebrew-5e/mds/Spells.md

 *[Name (Components, Range, Duration, Cast Time, Target)]()*

-Clicking on it will show you the description.
+Clicking on the spell name will show you the description.

 # Transmutation